GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 on to map recipes and primitives to the data.

-Instructions on how to structure a data reduction package for use by the Recipe System are provided in appendix.   ??KL add ref.
+Instructions on how to structure a data reduction package for use by the Recipe System are provided in appendix.
+.. todo:: add ref.

 The primitive signature must be able to accept this instantiation call::

    primitive_actual(self.adinputs, mode=self.mode, ucals=self.usercals,
                     uparms=self.userparams, upload=self.upload)

-??KL describe the types and format of each argument.
+.. todo:: describe the types and format of each argument.

 The recipes must be located in subdirectory named after the *mode*.
 For example::